topherreynoso/plangrade-docs/source/index.md

 ## Welcome

-> Feel free to use the tabs above to select the code that suits your needs.
+> Use the tabs above to select the code that suits your needs.
+A [sample client app](https://github.com/topherreynoso/plangrade-ruby-client) is available in the ruby environment.
+It demonstrates the authentication flow and accessing the API endpoints.

 This is the plangrade API documentation.
 You can use our API to access plangrade endpoints, allowing clients to retrieve, create, update, and destroy information on companies, plans, participants, compliance documents, and more.